jonasW3F/kraken_market_sell/README.md

 # Kraken (Market)Sell Script

 ## Disclaimer
-By using this script, you give it access to your Binance account.
+By using this script, you give it access to your Kraken account.
 I do not take any responsibility of bugs which could cause loss of funds.

 ## What it does